 About the Journal

 Optics Letters (OL) provides rapid dissemination of new results in all areas of optics and photonics with short, original, peer-reviewed communications.
 The articles often describe research-in-progress, thus reflecting the leading edge in the "science of light."
-With an Impact Factor of 3.385, OL is among the top-ranked journals in the Optics category.
+With an Impact Factor above a 3, OL is among the top-ranked journals in the Optics category.

 Editor-in-Chief: Xi-Cheng Zhang, University of Rochester

 Frequency: Rapid article-at-a-time publication, issues twice monthly